 current.
 Instead this triggers the show of the customer selection popup which handles the next steps for creating a new request.

-The third part 'three' only carries the value of edit when the second part carries the id of an object.
+Part 'three' only carries the value of edit when the second part carries the id of an object.
 The presence of edit triggers a workflow for editing the object instead of viewing it.
 For example when you load the URL https://example.com/work/requests/214625/edit, the value of the first part one = requests and requests is set as the value of the work sub menu custom state

 current.
 Then the value of the second part two = 214625.
 This is used to search and fetch the request but because three = edit the fetched request is passed to a triggered workflow for editing the request object.